ZRTalke/zrtalke.github.io/developer/orcl-db-cicd-for-devs/intro/intro.md

 With SQLcl Liquibase you can integrate database change automation into your larger CI/CD (Continuous Integration/Continuous Delivery) pipeline.

 ![Pipeline Example](./images/pipeline-image.png)
-*Example database section of a CI/CD pipeline utilizing SQLcl Liquibase.
+**Note:** Example database section of a CI/CD pipeline utilizing SQLcl Liquibase.
 Changelogs are the files Liquibase saves database objects to.
-We'll talk more about them later.*
+We'll talk more about them later.

 *Estimated Workshop Time:* 1 Hour 15 Minutes